 Technologicalisation, climate change, urbanisation, new forms of globalisation, individualisation… Just a handful of the many issues confronting our society.
 Some perceive them as a threat, while others seize them as an opportunity to try new things.
 We believe in the opportunities and, in collaboration with experts, practitioners, designers, users and change agents, take on the challenge of tackling the issues differently.
 The solutions chosen in the past aren’t always the best choices for the future.
 The world is in transition, and we need people with vision and a pragmatic approach; that’s why WDE teams up with partners and designers to catalyse new ways of thinking and improvements in today’s design practice.

 What if.. what?
 What if Lab!

 How can we intensify the collaboration between designers and companies or governments?
 What if Lab provides you with the answer.
-Looking deeper into challenges that arise from such collaborations, this programme presents surprising conclusions.
-It is about exchange: companies and service organisations get the chance to work closely with professionals in design, and designers get the opportunity to work on large, more complex challenges.
+Looking deeper into the challenges that arise from such partnerships, this programme presents surprising conclusions.
+It is about the exchange: companies and service organisations get the chance to work closely with professionals in design, and designers get the opportunity to work on large, more complex challenges.
 Both parties broaden their network at the same time.

 Driving Dutch Design

 Driving Dutch Design (DDD) is a programme by ABN AMRO, Beroepsorganisatie Nederlandse Ontwerpers (BNO) and DDF, aimed at helping talented designers with the professional development of their studio.
 All too often, education in design disregards the value and necessity of entrepreneurial skills in the design profession.
 DDD aims to bridge the gap between design education and the design market.